-- Free options: Cricket Icon and Alcatel Apprise
+- Free options: Samsung Galaxy A11 and Alcatel Apprise

 If you’re looking for an affordable plan to pair with your phone, don’t forget to check out our helpful guide.
 Cricket has some of the best family discounts around, so you can even get the little ones connected.
 Also, dig into our full guide of the best Cricket Wireless prepaid phones.